ANNUAL ART FAIR / ARTIST INFORMATION

 Laumeier Sculpture Park reserves the right to enforce these restrictions at the time of the Art Fair and will require removal of any work in violation of the policy.
 If this is deemed necessary, the booth fee will NOT be returned.

-- All work must be handmade originals in all media.
+All work must be handmade originals in all media.
 Work done by a production studio is NOT acceptable.
 No work will be exhibited which has been made with the use of commercial kits, molds, patterns, plans, stencils or prefabricated forms.

-- Only original prints are permitted; all original prints must be properly signed and numbered.
+Only original prints are permitted; all original prints must be properly signed and numbered.
 Photographers must print their own photographs, or be involved in and supervise the printing process.
 Photographs printed on stretched canvas must be individually labeled "photograph on canvas."

-- All flat, hanging work must be suitably framed (if applicable).
+All flat, hanging work must be suitably framed (if applicable).
 Portfolios are permitted for matted work.

-- All accepted artists must be present with and exhibit their work during ALL hours of the Art Fair.
+Artists must be present with and exhibit their work during ALL hours of the Art Fair.
 Identification will be checked.

-- Exhibitors may NOT bring pets or sound equipment to the Art Fair.
+Artists may NOT bring pets or sound equipment to the Art Fair.